GlennVL-AP/cpp-programming-slides/slides/session_5/index.md

 ## Dependency Inversion

-A common usecase for polymorfisms.
+A common use-case for polymorphisms.

 ---